autocrypt/autocrypt/doc/level1.rst

 lacking keys for recipients that were originally available when the draft was stored.

-To solve this problem, a MUA MAY make use of the `Autocrypt Gossip<autocryt-gossip>` mechanism to include the keys of intended recipients in the draft message.
+To solve this problem, a MUA MAY make use of the :ref:`key-gossip` mechanism to include the keys of intended recipients in the draft message.
 To do so, it simply places one ``Autocrypt-Gossip`` header per recipient in the MIME header of the encrypted payload of the draft.

 Conversely, when opening a draft, a MUA MAY import keys from ``Autocrypt-Gossip`` headers that are present in the MIME headers of the encrypted payload.
-These headers should update the ``gossip_key`` and ``gossip_timestamp`` fields of the relevant peers `as usual<autocryt-gossip-update>`.
+These headers should update the ``gossip_key`` and ``gossip_timestamp`` fields of the relevant peers `as usual<key-gossip-update>`.

 .. _account-management: